 - If applicable, Applicant, patient and manufacturer of any device must certify that the device is necessary for the patient to monitor, control and/or reduce seizures.

-- If applicable, Applicant and patient who desire to organize a support group must attach to their Request for Financial Assistance a budget and plan of organization for review by the Foundation.
+- If applicable, Applicant and patient who desire to organize a support group must attach to their Application for Financial Assistance a budget and plan of organization for review by the Foundation.